-Retinal diseases can be associated with aging, diabetes or other diseases, trauma to the eye or family history.
-Symptoms might include seeing floating specks or cobwebs, blurred vision, distorted vision, defects in the field of vision, lost vision or other problems.
+Retinal diseases can be associated with aging, diabetes or other diseases, trauma to the eye, or family history.
+Symptoms might include seeing floating specks or cobwebs, blurred vision, distorted vision, defects in the field of vision, lost vision, or other problems.

 - Optical coherence tomography (OCT).
-OCT is an excellent technique for capturing precise images of the retina to diagnose epiretinal membranes, macular holes and macular swelling (edema), to monitor the extent of wet age-related macular degeneration, and to monitor responses to treatment.
+OCT is an excellent technique for capturing precise images of the retina to diagnose epiretinal membranes, macular holes and macular swelling (edema), to monitor the extent of age-related wet macular degeneration, and to monitor responses to treatment.
 Details of the cross-sectional anatomy of the retina can be displayed almost at a cellular level.

 - Indocyanine green angiography.
 Indocyanine green angiography uses a dye that lights up when exposed to infrared light, creating images showing retinal blood vessels and the deeper, harder-to-see blood vessels behind the retina in a tissue called the choroid.